WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: Simulation Study

-In settings like $\theta = 0.34$ or $0.44$, where the concurrent control rate is higher than the historical rate, borrowing tends to underestimate the control response and consequently overestimate the treatment effect.
-In these cases, the WOW-gated methods yield slightly lower power than their non-gated counterparts, reflecting a more conservative borrowing strategy.
-As shown in Figure~\ref{fig:Relative Bias}, the non-gated methods exhibit considerable bias in these scenarios.
-This level of distortion is particularly concerning when borrowing from real-world evidence, as emphasized by regulatory agent, which stresses the importance of ensuring compatibility between external and trial data.
-By adaptively limiting borrowing when incompatibility is detected, WOW provides a safeguard against misleading inference, an essential feature for regulatory acceptance and credible evidence integration.
+When $\theta=0.34$ or $0.44$, the concurrent control rate exceeds the historical rate, so borrowing pulls the control estimate downward and can inflate the estimated treatment effect.
+Accordingly, WOW-gated methods yield slightly lower power than their non-gated counterparts, reflecting reduced reliance on incompatible historical information.
+This interpretation is supported by Figure~\ref{fig:RelativeBias}, where non-gated methods show considerable bias in these scenarios.
+By limiting borrowing when incompatibility is detected, WOW provides a safeguard against misleading inference and supports more credible integration of external evidence.

-Similar patterns were observed in Case 2 with $\theta_h = 0.4$.
-WOW-gated methods consistently outperformed their non-gated counterparts in scenarios with prior-data conflict, providing higher power when borrowing is inappropriate and maintaining comparable power when borrowing is justified.